mikami520/AutoSeg4ETICA/README.md

 learning (DL) pipeline to automatically segment the ET and ICA and use these segmentations to compute distances between these structures.
-Study Design.
-Retrospective cohort.
+- Study Design: Retrospective cohort.
-Setting.
-Tertiary referral center.
+- Setting: Tertiary referral center.
-Methods.
-From a database of 30 CT scans, 60 ET and ICA pairs were manually segmented and used to train an nnU-Net model, a DL segmentation framework.
+- Methods: From a database of 30 CT scans, 60 ET and ICA pairs were manually segmented and used to train an nnU-Net model, a DL segmentation framework.
 These segmentations were also used to develop a quantitative tool to capture the magnitude